 Bone marrow transplantation (BMT), a longtime standard of care for leukemia and other malignancies, has found applications beyond the oncology setting.
 BMT can be an effective treatment option for patients with inherited metabolic disorders.
-Currently, UCSF Benioff Children’s Hospitals are among three sites in the United States and six in the world engaged in research on a novel gene therapy for Hurler syndrome, the most common inherited metabolic disorder treated with BMT.1
+Currently, UCSF Benioff Children’s Hospitals are among three sites in the United States and seventh in the world engaged in research on a novel gene therapy for Hurler syndrome, the most common inherited metabolic disorder treated with BMT.1

 “Hurler syndrome presents with significant multisystem comorbidities, and it’s incumbent upon us to provide novel treatment options to those affected,” said pediatric hematologist-oncologist Sandhya Kharbanda, MD, professor of pediatrics and medical director of the BMT program at UCSF Benioff Children’s Hospitals.
 “Engaging in this research opens the door to new therapies that may benefit more patients and also may be more beneficial than a standard transplant.”